Incorporating data drift to perform survival analysis on credit risk: Methodology

 \subsection{Landmarking}

-To enable dynamic prediction that updates as information accrues, we adopt a landmarking strategy.
+To enable dynamic prediction that updates as information accrues, we adopt a landmarking strategy as shown in Figure~\ref{fig:landmark_sampling_scheme}.
 Fix a landmark month $L$ and a prediction horizon $H$.
 For each loan $i$ that is still at risk at age $L$, we construct: \begin{itemize} \item observed covariates $X_i(L)$ (static + time-varying observed at $L$), \item longitudinal summary $\hat{m}_i(L)$, \item outcome: future default within horizon $H$. \end{itemize} The target is:

 Landmarking converts the survival prediction problem into a sequence of aligned prediction tasks indexed by $L$.
 This provides (i) a fair comparison across models at identical information sets, (ii) robustness under drift by conditioning on “current” portfolio information, and (iii) a direct route to multi-horizon evaluation.